anhcraft/QLDV/Data.md

     + The target user must be in the same class as the class manager
     + The target is ranked lower except Guest
     + The manager can only work with "Regular Member" and "Certified Member" roles
-  + With global managers (Secretary, Deputy Secretary), there are additional restrictions:
+  + With global managers (Secretary, Deputy Secretary) and root users, there are additional restrictions:
     + The target is ranked lower except Guest
     + The manager can only work with "Regular Member", "Certified Member", "Class Secretary", "Class Deputy Secretary" roles
 - UpdateDate, CreateData are handled by the system